stashedUp/experiences/docs/AboutMe.md

 # Walk me through your resume?
 Tell me about yourself.

 - [SCHOOL] I actually went to school for Actuarial Science.
 My parents wanted me to be an Actuary.
-- While in college, I enjoyed building websites and writing programs for fun.
-- I took several CS classes and really enjoyed it.
+- While in college,I took several CS classes and really enjoyed it.
 - My advisor suggested I add computer science to degress.
 - My mom on the other hand, advised me to get serious about my life and be an actuary.
 But I am glad I followed my passion and chose to be a **software developer**.